choosehappy/TraitHorizon/README.md

 3. Once the application is running, open a web browser and go to the provided URL (usually `http://127.0.0.1:5000/`).

+## Proxy Configuration
+If you are hosting TraitHorizon behind a reverse proxy, pass the `--reverse-proxy` flag.

 ## Contributions

 Contributions to the Image Features Viewer tool are welcome.
 Feel free to fork the repository, make improvements, and submit pull requests.